vmwshop/tutorials/voyant.md

 Now our line graph shows lines for each term and we can visually see the point in the story when The Man In Black is revealed to actually be Westley!
 (What a twist!)

-4. In the bottom right corner of the Trends block, click on the “Display” dropdown.
+5. In the bottom right corner of the Trends block, click on the “Display” dropdown.
 Here you can change the appearance of the graph.
-To really illustrate our point here, click the “Area” option from the list to change it to an area graph of solid colors.

 <img src="https://user-images.githubusercontent.com/15221098/88464468-f5a00300-ce88-11ea-8a15-fc4d1edde129.png" class="responsive" alt="voyanttrends5">